rcarrata/rcarrata.github.io/_posts/2019-05-12-ocp4_machine_management_in_action.md

 ip-10-0-158-99.eu-west-1.compute.internal    Ready    worker   23h   v1.13.4+cb455d664
 ```

-We can create a MachineSet for deploy a new worker node in eu-west-1a (AZ1 of AWS Ireland region):
+We can create a MachineSet to deploy a new worker node in eu-west-1a (AZ1 of the AWS Ireland region):

 ```
 [root@clientvm 0 ~/new-ocp4-cf]# cat machineset_worker.yml